noxthot/ss22_julia_workshop/pages/hpc/gpu.md

  28.0

 ```
-Already with this functionality we can code a lot of problems on the GPU without knowing anything else than how to include `CUDA.jl`.
+Already with this functionality we can code up a lot of problems in scientific computing and port it to the GPU without knowing anything else than how to include `CUDA.jl`.
+It is worth noting, that this is also highly efficient, as the people behind `CUDA.jl` optimize the calls with the same features as Julia itself and they work extraordinary well.

 Of course we can not express everything in these terms.
 Sometimes it is necessary to write a specific CUDA kernel function (kernel is the technical name given to a function that is executed on the GPU).